 The PRC has historically judged its “primary mission” to be about impacting the “common good” concerns of, but not limited to, the Augusta community.
 The PRC holds, however, that its scope can have regional, national, and international import.
 The PRC and its members have had viable influence through contributions to publications, organized symposia, media exposure, worship, teaching, political activism and advocacy, and various consciousness-raising efforts on personal levels.

 An annual event in the Augusta area that has garnered impressive community response and media attention has been the PRC-sponsored “interfaith” Martin Luther King, Jr. tribute worship service.
 Along with the unique opportunity for multi-faith dialogue and co-worship, this event has showcased several notable progressive religious keynoters since its inception January 15, 2008.
-Two examples would be the Rev. Otis Moss (former pastor to President Barack Obama and his family in Chicago) in 2010, and in 2012 the Rev. Raphael Warnock of the storied Ebenezer Baptist Church in Atlanta, home church for Dr. Martin Luther King, Jr.
+Some notable examples would be the Rev. Otis Moss who is the former pastor of Tabernacle Baptist Church in Augusta in 2010, the Rev. Raphael Warnock of the storied Ebenezer Baptist Church in Atlanta, home church for Dr. Martin Luther King, Jr in 2012, Arun Gandhi, grandson of Mohandas Gandhi in 2014, Dr. Cornel West in 2015, the Rev. Veronica Goines–the first female keynote speaker in 2016 and the Rev. Dr. William Barber, II in 2017.